Martin's BBQ

 Martin's BBQ is a Puerto Rican cuisine fast food restaurant chain that has 26 locations in Puerto Rico, where it is a "household name" and is one of the larger chains, along with two locations in Florida, in Orlando and in Tampa.
-The store's logo features a tough-looking bird and the motto "El Original!"
+The store's logo features a tough-looking chicken wearing a toque and the motto "¡El Original!"
 (The Original!).